Parade (British magazine): Williams/Top Sellers/General Books

 City Magazines published Parade until c.
 1971, when it was sold to Williams Publishing, the publishing division of Warner Communications.
 By the 1970s, content had progressed to topless and nude photos of models.
 In 1972, the magazine went from weekly to monthly publication.

 In 1974, the magazine was relaunched with issue No. 1, by Williams' Top Sellers Ltd imprint, as a Penthouse-style magazine, featuring full-frontal shots and nipples on the covers.
 After a series of raids against its warehouses, in 1978 Williams moved its adult magazines, including Parade, to a new imprint, General Book Distribution.

-GoldStar Publications/GSP Press
+Gold Star Publications/GSP Press

 Williams went defunct in 1979, and after a series of sales, Parade was later published by Gold Group International (owners of the Ann Summers retail chain of sex toys and lingerie).
-According to Magforum, Parade was published "under the subdivision GoldStar Publications as a hardcore publication.
+According to Magforum, Parade was published "under the subdivision Gold Star Publications as a hardcore publication.
 In 2003, Parade was bought by Andrew McIntyre and the company rebranded as GSP Press."

 The magazine appears to have disappeared from the newsstands around 2007.